Service dogs: A Guide

 ASL version of Chapter 5.
 Travel tips for persons who travel with a service dog

 Continue to the next video: Chapter 6.
-We're here to help
+Travel with Emotional Support Dogs (ESD)

 There are things a person who wants to travel with their service dog can do to help avoid problems during their trip: